 Overview for Finance Minor

-The finance minor helps students create value in any type of business organization.
-The minor broadens a student's learning experiences and professional opportunities by focusing on corporate finance and investment topics in more depth.
+The finance minor helps students create value in any type of business organization by broadening student's learning experiences and professional opportunities by focusing on corporate finance and investment topics in more depth.

 Notes about this minor:

-This minor is closed to students majoring in finance.
+- This minor is closed to students majoring in business administration: finance.

 Personal Financial Management

 Examines financial decisions people must make in their personal lives.
 Covers personal taxation, housing and mortgages, consumer credit, insurance (including life, health, property and casualty), and retirement and estate planning.
 Also reviews the common financial investments made by individuals, including stocks, bonds, money market instruments and mutual funds.
 This class involves extensive use of the internet for access to information.
 (Students in the Finance Program may use this course only as a free elective, not as a course creditable towards the Finance Program.)
 (This course is available to RIT degree-seeking undergraduate students.)
 Lecture 3 (Fall, Spring, Summer).

 Advanced course in financial management.
 Covers project cash-flow analysis, issuance of securities, cost of capital, debt policy, dividend policy, and market efficiency.
 (Prerequisites: FINC-220 or equivalent course.)
 Lecture 3 (Fall, Spring, Summer).

 This course provides a comprehensive survey of the major financial markets and institutions in the U.S. and abroad.
 This course analyzes the important structural features of the major markets and notes the interaction of the financial markets with the decisions of financial institutions, corporations, and the government.
 (Prerequisites: FINC-220 or equivalent course.)
 Lecture 3 (Fall, Spring).